Short Sarajevo history:

 Stroll through the cobbled streets of Baščaršija, grab a coffee or shisha and observe people or buy some trinkets from the cute shops which line the small Old Town lanes.

-If you want to feel Orient in the middle of Europe, this is the right place to start your Sarajevo tour.
+If you want to feel Orient in the middle of Europe, this is the right place.

 800 meters of man-made underground tunnel connected the city of Sarajevo with the United Nations ‘safe place’ at the airport.
 This tunnel was dug by citizens from both sides of the city and took 4 months to complete.
 The tunnel allowed the passing of medicine, food, and artillery which helped the locals survive and the army fight during the siege.
-This is one of the most popular Sarajevo tours today, so it’s a must thing to do.
-Invicta travel Sarajevo guides have the knowledge and experience for this tour to make it as personal as possible and bring the details of war horrors as closer to you as possible.
+This tour is a must do when in Sarajevo.
+Our guides have the knowledge and experience for this tour to make it as personal as possible and bring the details of war horrors as closer to you as possible.

 Sarajevo’s Abandoned Bobsleigh Track